raspberrypilearning/anime-expressions-simplified/en/step_3.md

 --- task ---

-Add the `alt` property to provide alternative text for people who cannot view the image.
+Add the `alt` attribute to provide alternative text for people who cannot view the image.

 You can copy the description of your image and paste it into your code: `The love facial expression.`